 Dave operates cranberry bogs in several different towns on the Cape.
 So tour locations, dates and times vary from week to week, according to the crew's work schedule.

-When you call to make your reservation (required for all tours!), Patty will let you know where and when tours will be available.
+When you call to make your reservation (required for all tours!), Dave will let you know where and when tours will be available.

-For more information and reservations, see Dave & Patty's Cape Cod Cranberry Bog Tours website.
+For more information and reservations, see Dave's Cape Cod Cranberry Bog Tours website.

 On a guided tour of Leo and Andrea Cakounes' property in Harwich, you'll learn all about a year in the life of a working organic cranberry farm.